 |Schwimmwagens on parade in August 1942.
 (Micheljack, Federal Archive).|

 The Schwimmwagen was not a war-winning weapon, but, like German helicopters, they were handy to have in certain situations.
-Perhaps needless to say, it remains one of the coolest and rarest of military vehicles, a true collector's item prized by military buffs.
-In fact, for certain folks, the coolness factor of these amphibious vehicles is pretty much off the charts.
+Perhaps needless to say, it remains one of the coolest and rarest of military jeeps, a true collector's item prized by military buffs.
+In fact, for certain folks, the coolness factor of these amphibious jeeps is pretty much off the charts.
 Many remain in private hands, though of course museums own their share, such as the Muzeum Dopravy Bratislava, RAF Duxford, and the Army Museum Dresden.
 Many have been modified extensively to make them easier to use compliant with modern vehicular laws.